redhat-openstack/website/source/uncategorized/gettingstartedhavana-w-gre.html.md

     CONFIG_NOVA_COMPUTE_HOSTS=192.168.123.3
     CONFIG_NEUTRON_OVS_TENANT_NETWORK_TYPE=gre
-    CONFIG_NEUTRON_OVS_VLAN_RANGES=physnet1
     CONFIG_NEUTRON_OVS_TUNNEL_RANGES=1:1000
     CONFIG_NEUTRON_OVS_TUNNEL_IF=eth1

-Note: Packstack will pre-populate the ip addresses and network interfaces based on the system you are installing from.
-For the Fedora install the following search and replace commands were run to update the 192.168.122 addresses to the 123 addresses (using the private subnet) and to replace the em devices with eth devices.
-This is specific to Fedora 19 and may not be necessary for your install.
+Packstack will pre-populate the ip addresses and network interfaces based on the system you are installing from.
+If you are using a previously generated answers file on a new system you may need to update the ip addresses and network interface names.

-    %s/192.168.122/192.168.123/g
-    %s/em1/eth0/g
-    %s/em2/eth1/g
+Note that the interface identified in \`CONFIG_NEUTRON_OVS_TUNNEL_IF\` must be configured with an ip address prior to running packstack.
+You will need to create the appropriate interface configuration file (in this example, `/etc/sysconfig/network-scripts/ifcfg-eth1`) and run `ifup eth1` before running packstack.

 Save and close the answer file and feed it into packstack to start the installation.